ValeriiaMur/PHP-RUSH-00/README.md

 # PHP-RUSH-00
-Website

-Simple web store with all the capabilites including shopping cart, orders, registartion, SQL database.
+Simple web store with all the capabilities including shopping cart, orders, registration, SQL database.
 Written in PHP